spack/spack/lib/spack/docs/packaging_guide.rst

     therefore, no reason to proceed with more resource-intensive tests until the failures have been investigated.

-Tests are defined in the package using methods with names beginning ``test_``.
-This allows Spack to support multiple independent checks, or parts.
-Files needed for testing, such as source, data, and expected outputs, may be saved from the build and or stored with the package in the repository.
-Regardless of origin, these files are automatically copied to the spec's test stage directory prior to execution of the test method(s).
-Spack also provides some helper functions to facilitate processing.

 .. _configure-test-stage:

 """"""""""""""""""""""""""""""""""""
 Configuring the test stage directory
 """"""""""""""""""""""""""""""""""""

-Stand-alone tests utilize a test stage directory for building, running, and tracking results in the same way Spack uses a build stage directory.
+Stand-alone tests utilize a test stage directory to build, run, and track tests in the same way Spack uses a build stage directory to install software.
-The default test stage root directory, ``~/.spack/test``, is defined in :ref:`etc/spack/defaults/config.yaml <config-yaml>`.
+The default test stage root directory, ``$HOME/.spack/test``, is defined in :ref:`config.yaml <config-yaml>`.
 This location is customizable by adding or changing the ``test_stage`` path in the high-level ``config`` of the appropriate ``config.yaml`` file such that:

 .. code-block:: yaml